Effects of Exercise: Changes in Carbon Dioxide Output

 Figure 2.
 The pH indicator bromothymol blue changes color from yellow to blue over the pH range 6.0–7.6.

 To compare your CO2 output under different conditions, you will exhale through a tube into a bottle partly filled with the pH indicator solution.
 The CO2 that you exhale will dissolve in the water, and gradually acidify it.
 You will be able to see the pH indicator change color as this happens.
-You can even record the color change of the solution using a phone equipped with Google's Science Journal app.
 By measuring how long it takes for the pH change to occur, you will have a relative measure of the amount of CO2 in your breath.
 The less time it took for the color change to happen, the more CO2 there was in your breath.

 The two conditions you will test are before and after a short period of exercising.
 You probably notice that your breathing gets faster and your heart rate increases when you exercise.
 You can do your own research to look into how your body controls heart rate and breathing during exercise, which is a topic called exercise physiology.
 What do you think will happen to the amount of CO2 that you exhale after exercising?
 Will it increase, decrease, or stay the same?
 And what does your result mean with respect to the cellular respiration reaction in your body?